Coupled human–environment system: Research Examples

 CHANS research is broad and the frameworks can be applied to many different contexts and research questions.
 Below are a few examples to demonstrate some uses of the CHANS concepts.

+One popular and foundational CHANS study focused on revealing the interactions between panda habitats, local people, and government policy in Wolong Nature Reserve in China.
+The reserve is a significant panda habitat and holds about 4,500 residents who rely on the natural environment for daily activities.
+As the population grew, the panda habitat suffered.
+To prevent further damage the government implemented some policies that incentivized residents to protect and restore the natural environment.
+These programs include subsidies given to those who track and protect forests from illegal harvesting and those who convert their farmland into forest.
+Because of this action from the government and action from locals who directly transform the environment, the panda habitat is in a better state.
+These interactions and dynamics were discovered using multiple models over multiple studies which demonstrate complex CHANS patterns like feedbacks and time lags.

 Sarkar, Debnath, and Reang (2021) used a coupled human and environmental systems framework to understand the complex dynamic between the socioeconomic and environmental impacts from government responses to the Covid-19 Pandemic.
 Due to the scale of the pandemic, the entire world system was affected.
 The authors argued that understanding the shifts within the larger system would help inform policy decisions in local and regionally specific systems.
-Conducting a literature review, the researchers analyzed the effects of lockdown on the following: economic recession, poverty, transportation, waste generation, social activities, workplaces, environmental noise, biodiversity, and education.
-They created a model (below) to demonstrate how these factors were influenced in a positive or negative way including flow directions and feedback loops.
+Conducting a literature review, the researchers analyzed the effects of lockdown and government imposed restrictions on the following: economic recession, poverty, transportation, waste generation, social activities, workplaces, environmental noise, biodiversity, and education.
+They created a model to demonstrate how these factors were influenced in a positive or negative way including flow directions and feedback loops.
+This model provides a starting point for further studies of CHANS during similarly critical and complex events and direction for future policy.

 Paudel et al. (2025) conducted a CHANS study to understand the nexus between farmland abandonment, migration and wildlife encroachment in three mountain regions in Karnali River Basin, Nepal.
 Agriculture in Nepal's highlands regions provide multiple measures of environmental health, an income and livelihood for residents, and resources (food) for the county.
 Despite this, farmland abandonment is increasing.
 The purpose of this paper is to investigate the influence of migration and wildlife encroachment on farmland abandonment to inform Nepalese policy and provide a reference point for other areas experiencing similar issues.
 Questionnaire data was taken from 169 households and combined with known geographic farmland abandonment data.
 It was concluded that migration and wildlife encroachment are significant triggering factors that lead to farmland abandonment.
 Other factors that contribute are ones known to make agriculture difficult such as access to resources including water and labor.